Locust0/AVI/Tournament.md

       //Find total distance through which we can spawn drones float totalDist = maxX - minX;

-      //Find the maximum seperation we can manage with the current
+      //Find the maximum separation we can manage with the current
       //number of drones
       float maxSep = totalDist / (groupSize - 1);

-      //Pick a seperation value between min and max float sep = Random.Range (minSep, maxSep);
+      //Pick a separation value between min and max float sep = Random.Range (minSep, maxSep);

-      //How much distance will we cover with this seperation? float distCovered = (groupSize - 1) * sep;
+      //How much distance will we cover with this separation? float distCovered = (groupSize - 1) * sep;

       //find the maximum dif from which we can start spawning drones